career transitions

 Reflect.

-This likely an emotion-heavy time.
+This is likely an emotion-heavy time.
 Job changes are not always something that you have planned to happen.
 Your transition may be to bigger and better things, or it may be the result of a forced decision such as downsizing.
-Choosing to make career transitions are significant life events, and it can be stressful, cause anxiety, excitement, or even fear.
+Choosing to make career transitions is a significant life event, and it can be stressful and cause anxiety, excitement, or even fear.

 Listen to your emotions